srgmh/srgmh/README.md

 Here is my projects:

 1. [FOOGGRAM.](https://github.com/srgmh/foodgram-project-react) This application for posting culinary recipes.
 Fully ready to be hosted on your server.
 Project deployed in a server.
-Just follow the [link](http://62.84.121.139/recipes) and see for yourself.
+Just follow the [link](http://62.84.121.139/recipes) you can see it for yourself.

 2. [Yatube](https://github.com/srgmh/yatube-project) social network.
 Here users can create posts, comment on them, subscribe to each other.
 You can find deployed Yatube-project in free cloud resource pythonanywhere.com: [Yatube](http://srgmh.pythonanywhere.com/)